Nongtajkrub/AutomaticFishFeeder/README.md

 # AutomaticFishFeeder
 Automatic fish feeder project for Kajonkietsuksa School.
+I have made a lot of changes to my code but can no longer run the code since I do not have my ESP8266 nor my ESP32 anymore.
+There is a high chance of a bug occurring.
+If you need any help, please contact Taj Borthwick on line or by email at sunanborthwic@gmail.com

 ## Warnings ⚠
 * It is always recommended to place the fish feeder either vertically or horizontally.
 Turning it over will cause the components to fall out.